mmjulkowska/MVApp/README.md

 In this subtab you can explore the differences between a certain value and your sample, or between two selected samples, with one/two sample t-test or Kolmogorov-Smirnov test (for non-parametric samples).

-First select which test you would like to perform and how you wish to group your samples in the left panel of the main window:
+First, select which test you would like to perform and how you wish to group your samples in the left panel of the main window:

 ![04_explore_14](https://user-images.githubusercontent.com/14832460/38313759-74c039c4-382d-11e8-88bc-c1280fbb21b5.png)